 WFM allows the scheduling of multiple Contact Service Queue (CSQs) and sites.
 A single WFM implementation may be used worldwide.
 It also allows the managing of key performance indicators and real-time adherence to schedules.

-shows the 4000 agent deployment model with four pairs of high density
+the 4000 agent deployment model with four pairs of high density B230M2-VCDL1

-B230M2-VCDL1 blade.
-The fourth pair of blade is optional for both CCB and CVP
+blade.
+The fourth pair of blade is optional for both CCB and CVP Reporting

-Reporting server.
-Also, the fourth pair of blade is required when the sum of
+server.
+Also, the fourth pair of blade is required when the sum of calls at

 to add additional VMs for options.
 For more information about